- How To Teach Meditation Step 1: Choose Your Audience

 Teaching is a business.
 Like any other business, it has different markets which in turn have different demands.

-Teaching meditation to children, for instance, is radically different to teaching the elderly, which is radically different to teaching meditation for health reasons, such as in cognitive behavioural therapy.
+Explaining meditation to children, for instance, is radically different to teaching the elderly, which is radically different to teaching meditation for health reasons, such as in cognitive behavioural therapy.

 The first question you must ask yourself, then, is this: